Your Wisconsin Gun Lawyer

 Endangering Safety by Negligent Use: Pointing a Gun Can Be a Crime in Wisconsin

-Threatening safety by use of a firearm or other dangerous weapon is a class A misdemeanor in the state of Wisconsin.
+Threatening safety by use of a firearm or other dangerous weapon is a Class A misdemeanor in the state of Wisconsin.
 Intentionally pointing a gun at someone is a crime.
-If you are charged with endangering safety by negligent use, contact the Milwaukee gun defense attorney at Grieve Law for powerful representation.
+If you are charged with endangering safety by negligent use, contact the Milwaukee gun defense attorneys at Grieve Law.

 Whether you’re facing misdemeanor weapons charges, felony gun charges, or you just want to be thoroughly informed on your Wisconsin gun rights, set up a free legal advice consultation with our Milwaukee gun lawyers.